shaochun/Amorite/playcanvas/README.md

-# Amorite Playcanvas Animation Converter
+## Amorite Offline Model Animation Converter for PlayCanvas

-## Intro
+### Intro

-This is a python tool converting FBX files to Playcanvas Animation Json files, providing a simple way for the animation conversion offline.
+This is a python tool converting FBX files to PlayCanvas Animation Json files, providing a simple way for the animation conversion offline.

-Use any DCC tools to export your animated models as FBX, then use this Amorite tool to convert it to Playcanvas Animation Json format.
+Use any DCC tools to export your animated models as FBX, then use this Amorite tool to convert it to PlayCanvas Animation Json format.

-## Usage
+### Usage

 python **amorite_ps_anim_converter.py** [input_fbx_anim] [rootNode] [rootScale] [rootRotation] [output_json_anim]

 Example: python amorite_ps_anim_converter.py Playbot_run.fbx "PB" a1.json -s 0.01

-##Options
+### Options

 - -s, -scale ---- this scales up or shrinks down the animation.
 Default is 1